KABC-TV: Sports programming

 Owing to its common ownership with ESPN, KABC-TV became the designated broadcast home of Los Angeles Rams games in 2016 for the team's appearances on Monday Night Football.
 KABC-TV carries the Rams' Monday Night Football games from that year onward while other games are split between three other television stations: KCBS-TV through the NFL on CBS, including the network's Thursday night games (2014–2017), KNBC through NBC Sunday Night Football and NBC-produced Thursday night games (2016–2017), KTTV through the NFL on Fox and Fox-produced Thursday night games (2018–2021), and KTLA through Amazon Prime-produced Thursday night games (since 2022).
 The station also produces and broadcasts the Rams' team shows on Saturday nights during the regular season, with comedian Jay Mohr once serving as host for several weeks in 2016.
 The same broadcast schedule applies for the Los Angeles Chargers, after they relocated from San Diego in 2017.

 The Chargers named KABC-TV the team's official English-language television broadcaster from 2017 to 2019, giving KABC-TV access to preseason telecasts and weekly magazines.
 In 2021, the Chargers moved their preseason broadcasts to KCBS-TV while the Rams moved their broadcasts to KABC-TV as part of a new partnership which also saw the station airing the coach's show on Saturday nights.

 KABC-TV will serve as the host station for Super Bowl LXI in 2027 at SoFi Stadium in Inglewood.

 In addition, KABC-TV carries NBA games involving the Los Angeles Lakers and the Los Angeles Clippers through the league's contract with the network.
 The station has carried the Lakers' 2004, 2008, 2009, 2010, and 2020 NBA Finals appearances, including the team's championship victories in 2009, 2010, and 2020.
-KABC-TV also aired the Lakers' inaugural NBA In-Season Tournament championship victory in 2023.
+KABC-TV also aired the Lakers' inaugural NBA In-Season Tournament (now the NBA Cup) championship victory in 2023.

 From 1976 to 1989 and from 1994 to 1995, KABC-TV aired MLB on ABC national broadcasts of select games involving the Los Angeles Dodgers and California (later Anaheim) Angels per the network's then broadcast rights with the league, in that capacity airing the Dodgers' victory in the 1981 World Series.

 In its role as the local station for nationally aired NHL on ABC games from 1997 to 2004 and since 2021, it also airs select games featuring the Los Angeles Kings and Anaheim Ducks.

 KABC-TV served as the home station for the 1984 Summer Olympics, which were held in Los Angeles.

 The station also aired Los Angeles Wildcats games as part of ESPN's coverage of the revived XFL in early 2020 before the league suspended operations due to the COVID-19 pandemic.